vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Oct 10, 2024 - Nov 06, 2024**

-In this iteration we'll do a full-blown self-security assessment and publish our findings.
-These findings will be used later for a third-party security audit.
+This iteration is about visibility and metrics.
+We'll create a `/stats` and a `/health` endpoint for **VSecM Safe** among other observability improvements.

 [Here is a list of issues that are candidate for VSecM vNorma](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.32.0-candidate+).

-* Google Cloud KMS Integration

 ### VSecM v0.33.0 (*codename: Orion*)

 **Nov 07, 2024 - Dec 04, 2024**

-In this iteration, we will focus on non-Kubernetes **VSecM** deployments.
+This iteration we’ll focus on helm charts and code coverage.

 [Here is a list of issues that are candidate for VSecM vOrion](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.33.0-candidate+).